Tafara-N/alx-backend-storage/0x01-NoSQL/README.md

 - What are NoSQL types
 - What are benefits of a NoSQL database
 - How to query information from a NoSQL database
-How to insert/update/delete information from a NoSQL database How to use MongoDB
+- How to insert/update/delete information from a NoSQL database
- Weight: 1

-

-(/)
+- How to use MongoDB

-Requirements
+# Requirements
 MongoDB Command File
 All your files will be interpreted/compiled on Ubuntu 18.04 LTS using MongoDB (version 4.2) All your files should end with a new line